Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "rel_id","string","Use this for listing pagination."
    "id","string","The full ID36 of the user."
    "name","string","The user's username."
-   "date","float","The UNIX timestamp of when the relationship was created.
+   "date","float","UNIX timestamp of when the relationship was created.
 Always a whole number."
    "days_left?","integer?","For the `banned` and `wikibanned` listings only.

    The number of days until the ban is lifted.
 Is `null` if it is a permanent ban."